 It is likely that it has been replaced by a new edition for the new specifications.

 Please go to the ZigZag Education homepage to select your subject, level and exam board to find the latest version.

-GCSE OCR Latin Set Texts Guides: Prose and Verse Literature
+GCSE OCR Latin Set Texts Guides

 - Overview and biographical notes put the work in context

 - Key technical vocab highlighted – glossaries included

 - Practice Exam Questions with mark schemes – fully prepare your students for the exams!